The realization problem for von Neumann regular rings: Known cases

 It follows from Proposition \ref{fingen} and Theorem \ref{primgensep} that a finitely generated refinement monoid is separative.
 In particular all the monoids associated to finite quivers are separative.
 For a row-finite quiver $E$ the result follows by using the fact that the monoid $M(E)$ is the direct limit of monoids associated to certain finite subgraphs of $E$, see \cite[Lemma 2.4]{AMP}.

-\begin{theor} {\rm (\cite[Theorem 4.2, Theorem 4.4]{AB})} Let $M(E)$ be the monoid corresponding to a finite quiver $E$ and let $K$ be any field.
+\begin{theorem} {\rm (\cite[Theorem 4.2, Theorem 4.4]{AB})} Let $M(E)$ be the monoid corresponding to a finite quiver $E$ and let $K$ be any field.
 Then there exists a unital von Neumann regular hereditary $K$-algebra $Q_K(E)$ such that $\mon{Q_K(E)}\cong M(E)$.
-Furthermore, if $E$ is a row-finite quiver, then there exists a (not necessarily unital) von Neumann regular $K$-algebra $Q_K(E)$ such that $\mon{Q_K(E)}\cong M_E$. \end{theor}
+Furthermore, if $E$ is a row-finite quiver, then there exists a (not necessarily unital) von Neumann regular $K$-algebra $Q_K(E)$ such that $\mon{Q_K(E)}\cong M_E$. \end{theorem}

-Note that, due to unfortunate lack of convention in this area, the Cuntz-Krieger relations used in \cite{AB} are the opposite to the ones used in \cite{AMP}, which are the ones we are following in this survey, so that the result in \cite[Theorem 4.4]{AB} is stated for {\it column-finite} quivers instead of row-finite ones.
-The regular algebras $Q_K(E)$ are related to the {\it Leavitt path algebras} $L_K(E)$ of \cite{AA1}, \cite{AA2}, \cite{AMP}.
+Note that, due to unfortunate lack of convention in this area, the Cuntz-Krieger relations used in [\refcite{AB}] are the opposite to the ones used in [\refcite{AMP}], which are the ones we are following in this survey, so that the result in \cite[Theorem 4.4]{AB} is stated for {\it column-finite} quivers instead of row-finite ones.
+The regular algebras $Q_K(E)$ are related to the {\it Leavitt path algebras} $L_K(E)$ of [\refcite{AA1}], [\refcite{AA2}], [\refcite{AMP}].

 We now observe that Theorem \ref{thm:dim} and Theorem \ref{thm:purinf} are particular cases of Theorem \ref{thm:quivers}.
 This follows from the fact that the monoids considered in these theorems are known to be graph monoids $M(E)$ for suitable quivers $E$.
 Indeed, taking into account \cite[Theorem 3.5 and Theorem 7.1]{AMP}, we see that the case of dimension monoids follows from \cite[Proposition 2.12]{Raeburn} and the case of monoids of the form $\{ 0 \}\sqcup G$, with $G$ a countable abelian group, follows from \cite[Theorem 1.2]{Szy}.
 As Pardo pointed out to me, the quiver $E$ can be chosen to be finite in case $M=\{0\}\sqcup G$ for a finitely generated abelian group $G$.
 To see this, note that such a monoid admits a presentation given by a finite number of generators $a_1,\dots ,a_n$, and relations of the form $a_i=\sum _{j=1}^n \gamma_{ji}a_j$, where all $\gamma _{ji}$ are strictly positive integers and $\gamma _{ii}\ge 2$ for all $i$.
 The corresponding finite quiver will have $\gamma _{ji}$ arrows from the vertex $i$ to the vertex $j$.